The Principle of the Fermionic Projector, Appendices: The Commutator

 The expansion of Theorem~\ref{thmD1} immediately allows us to study also the commutator $[P,Q]$.
 Namely, by taking the adjoint, $(QR)(x,y)^*=(RQ)(y,x)$, the formula~(\ref{eq:Dc1}--\ref{eq:Dclue}) applies to the operator product $PQ$ as well, and we can take the difference $[P,Q]=PQ-QP$.
 The key observation is that in the product $(QR)(x,y)$, the pole of $Q$ at the origin appears in~(\ref{eq:Dc2}) together with the factor $g(z,y)$ and $z \approx x$, whereas in the product $(RQ)(x,y)$, this pole is multiplied by $g(x,z)$ and $z \approx y$.
 Thus when testing $[P,Q](x,y)$ with perturbations of $P$, one can distinguish between the contributions from $PQ$ and $QP$ by considering perturbations which are localized near $y$ and $x$, respectively.

-These results are summarized as follows\footnote{{\textsf{Online version}:} A simpler and cleaner method to obtain this result is to use the so-called method of {\em{testing on null lines}} as worked out in~\S5.2 in the paper~arXiv:0908.1542 [math-ph].}. \begin{Corollary} To every order in $E_P$, the poles of $Q(x,y)$ at the origin $x=y$ can be detected in the commutator $[P,Q]$ by testing with physical perturbations of $P$. \end{Corollary}
+These results are summarized as follows\footnote{{\textsf{Online version}:} A simpler and cleaner method to obtain this result is to use the so-called method of {\em{testing on null lines}} as worked out in~\S3.5.2 in the book~\cite{cfs} (listed in the references in the preface to the second online edition).}. \begin{Corollary} To every order in $E_P$, the poles of $Q(x,y)$ at the origin $x=y$ can be detected in the commutator $[P,Q]$ by testing with physical perturbations of $P$. \end{Corollary}

 We close with a general comment on the significance of the constructions in this appendix.
 Due to the problem of disjoint supports, we could make sense out of the commutator $[P,Q]$ only after taking into account the macroscopic perturbations of $P$ and $Q$.
 As a consequence, the relevant contributions to the commutator $[P,Q]$ are by several orders of $(l_{\mbox{ {macro}}} E_P)^{-1}$ smaller than expected from a simple scaling argument.
 This can be interpreted that the causal structure of Minkowski space and the structure of the Dirac seas, which are the underlying reason for the problem of disjoint supports, have a tendency to making the commutator $[P,Q]$ small.
 In this way, the causal structure and the structure of the Dirac seas seem to correspond nicely to Euler-Lagrange equations of the form $[P,Q]=0$.